-- (d) the results of consultation by the operator under Part 9.5 indicate that a review is necessary; - (e) a health and safety representative requests a review under subregulation (5); - (f) the regulator requires the review; - (g) at least once every 5 years. - (3) In reviewing and revising the safety assessment, the operator must comply with the requirements set out in regulation 555(2), (3) and (4). - (4) In reviewing and revising the emergency plan, the operator must consult with the emergency service organisations referred to in regulation 557(2). - (5) A health and safety representative for workers at a major hazard facility may request a review if the representative reasonably believes that - (a) a circumstance referred to in subregulation (2)(a), (b), (c) or (d) affects or may affect the health and safety of a member of the work group represented by the health and safety representative; and - (b) the operator has not adequately conducted a review in response to the circumstance.
+- the results of consultation by the operator (d) under Part 9.5 indicate that a review is necessary; - (e) health and safety representative review under requests a subregulation (5); - the regulator requires the review; (f) - (g) at least once every 5 years. - (3) In reviewing and revising the safety assessment, the operator must comply with the requirements set out in regulation 555(2), (3) and (4). - (4) In reviewing and revising the emergency plan, the operator must consult with the emergency organisations referred service to in regulation 557(2). - A health and safety representative for workers at (5) a major hazard facility may request a review if the representative reasonably believes that - - (a) circumstance referred to in subregulation (2)(a), (b), (c) or (d) affects or may affect the health and safety of a member of the work group represented by the health and safety representative; and - (b) the operator has not adequately conducted a review in response to the circumstance.